Zebreus/install-pnpm-package/README.md

 // You can basically combine all operations above, e.g. remove multiple modules from devDependencies from a package in /projects/my-project await removePackage(["lodash", "underscore"], { directory: "/projects/my-project", type: "dev" })
 ```

+If you already know which lockfile format you want to use, you can also use the `addPackageNpm`, `addPackagePnpm` or
+`addPackageYarn` functions.

+## How does addPackage know which lockfile to generate

+We parse the lockfiles inside the target directory and generate lockfiles for the same format afterwards.

+In future we could also look into the node_modules structure or the packageManager key in package.json, but that is not
+implemented yet.

 # Background